 We love how it colonized the area it was planted in - and would dig up suckers to give to the friends who rave (this plant is not patented so you can too!).

-Brazilian bellflower grows great in our heavy clay soils when ammended with organic matter to imrove drainage.
+Brazilian bellflower grows great in our heavy clay soils when amended with organic matter to improve drainage.
 We hear it's happy in sandy soils too, probably because sand drains so well.

 Little Imp is shorter than typical Abutilon megapotamicum.

 flowering maple, trailing abutilon, Brazilian bellflower, Chinese lantern